c4arl0s/RysGitTutorial/README.md

 Our boss called in with some breaking news !
 He needs us to update the site immediately, but what do we do with our rainbow.html developments?
 Well, the beauty of Git branches is that we can just leave them where they are and add the breaking news to master.

 We will use what is called a **hotfix branch** to create and test the news updates.
-In contrast to our relatively long-running feature branch (crazy), hotfix branches are used to quickly patch a production release.
+In contrast to our relatively long-running feature **branch (crazy)**, **hotfix** branches are used to quickly patch a production release.

-For example: you would use a hotfix branch to fix a time-sensitive bug in a public software project.
-This distinction is useful for demostrating when it is appropiate to create a new branch, but it is purely conceptual **- a branch is a branch according to Git**
+For example: you would use a **hotfix branch** to fix a time-sensitive bug in a public software project.
+This distinction is useful for demonstrating when it is appropiate to create a new branch, but it is purely conceptual **- a branch is a branch according to Git**

 ```console
 $ git checkout master